Telll/editor/README.md

-# editor
+# webapp
-Edit movies and spot tags.
+The telll web app